A DREADED SUNNY DAY

 I love cemeteries that have a variety of unique headstones, and this one holds the most impressive collection I’ve ever seen.

 I also love the vibrance of this cemetery.
 It may be a resting place for the dead, but there is nothing morbid about it.
 So many of the graves have been decorated and adorned, and it is so heartwarming to see the care that has gone into preserving the graves.

-Sadly, not all of them have been maintained over the years.
+Sadly, as in any cemetery, not all of them have been maintained over the years.

 My favorite thing about cemeteries is finding people who lived and died during the time periods I’m most interested in.
 Is that weird?

 As I reached the Northern edge of the cemetery, I could see the vibrant colors of the city through the dark canopy of trees.

 I love the people of Iceland.
 Not only for their refreshing friendliness, but for their preservation of history.
 As stated by Björn Th.
 Björnsson in his book, Minningarmörk í Hólavallagarði, this cemetery is the largest and oldest museum in Reykjavik, and I would add that it is also the most beautiful.